Berkleyw/mount-massive-manual/README.md

 ## Hinge repair

 - The back ally can leak on the right side when the hinge cracks.
 I think this is due to an over-powered locking hinge.
 Replace the hinge with an identical hinge, do not use the one with a galley from TCTeardrops since it has a different drop profile
+- Here is a video of the install

 ## Checklists